JANUARY 18, 2007

 can be relied on as persuasive authority in the 3rd Circuit.

-Third, noncitation rules may undermine judicial accountability
+Third, noncitation rules may undermine judicial

 because they enable judges to make a decision in one case but not be